Early in my career, I was given “The Elements of Style” by Strunk and White as a gift.

 “She had the kind of walking that made benches become men.”

-The flood of AI-enabled work is already here.
-As the volume of generative AI writing grows it may become harder for new human voices to be discovered.
+The flood of AI-enabled writing is already here.
+As the volume of LLM created works continues to grow it may become harder for new human voices to be discovered.
+This doesn’t just affect the authors, publishing houses, and every day people leaning on AI to communicate with confidence.